-- Did You Just Punch Out Cthulhu?: Morlach has been hyped up the entire game to be this demonic god of evil and is easily bested by Link inside the volcano, where he is supposedly at his strongest.
+- Did You Just Punch Out Cthulhu?: Morlach is hyped up the entire game to be a demonic god of evil, yet is easily bested by Link inside the volcano, where he is supposedly at his strongest.

 - The Dragon: Baruch in the Plague Fortress is supposedly this.